teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 ## Separate symbol and grammar name

 In Farkle 6 the name of a grammar is always equal to the name of its start symbol.
 This results in either the grammar or the start symbol having a name that does not fit well (good luck with naming your grammar `Compilation Unit`).
-In Farkle 7 the name the grammar will be a global option and settable with a separate method from the start symbol's name.
+In Farkle 7 the name of the grammar will be a global option and settable with a separate method from the start symbol's name.
 If the grammar name has not been set, it will still be equal to the name of the start symbol.

 ## Better-defined symbol renaming